The median ROI for a student chatbot is 280% at 12 months

 Not every institution starts from the same baseline.
 ROI depends on three variables: traffic volume, SLV, and initial conversion rate.

 - Technology schools: naturally high conversion (5.2%) because prospects are more digitally fluent.
-The chatbot optimises an already-performing funnel.
+The chatbot optimizes an already-performing funnel.
 Expected ROI: 150-220%.

 Prospects visit an average of 4.7 pages before asking their first question (Source: analytics + session replay, 15,000 prospect journeys, 2025-2026 cycle).
 The chatbot intercepts this silent browsing and converts it into a qualified interaction.